microsoft/pxt-calliope/docs/courses/csintro/miniproject/review.md

 ## Iteration and looping

 Portions of your code can be made to run over and over by using a Repeat or a For block loop.
 This allows you to iterate over several different variables, or items in a group, and do something to each of them.
-You can also combine a conditional statement an
+You can also combine a conditional statement and a loop by using a While block, which will repeat until a certain condition becomes true.